Do you know your GCSEs from your BTECs? This section explains the most common types of qualifications for young people.

-Students usually need to achieve a number of GCSE passes before starting out on a Further Education programme (for those aged 16 or over).
+Students usually need to achieve a number of GCSE passes before starting out on a Further education programme (for those aged 16 or over).
 If they have not achieved a grade C in English or maths, there will be a need to re-take these alongside their studies.
 Those with a grade D will usually re-take GCSEs.
 Those with a lower grade will usually take Functional Skills examinations.

 The A-level or “Advanced Level” is offered by schools and colleges for students aged 16 and over.
 They are designed to help people move into Higher Education.

 A-levels are usually a two-year course taken after students have achieved their GCSEs.
-Students will normally be required to have achieved at least five GCSEs at grade C or above to be accepted onto an A-level programme.
+Students will normally be required to have achieved at least five GCSEs at grade C (or 4) or above to be accepted onto an A-level programme.

-Students will begin making their choices and applying for Higher Education programmes, using predicted grades, by the start of the second year.
+Students will begin making their choices and applying for Higher education programmes, using predicted grades, by the start of the second year.
 They will generally need to study three A-levels to gain enough points for university.

 The government has recently made a number of changes to A-level programmes to improve standards, including: